If you want to enjoy your whiskey as much as possible, it is important to learn more about the role that alcohol content plays.

 How much alcohol should whiskey have in it?

 There are certain rules that govern the production of different varieties of Whiskeys and Scotch Whiskies.
-These rules include restrictions on the ingredients that can go each whiskeys and rules about where they should be produced.
+These rules include restrictions on the ingredients that can go in each whiskey and rules about where they should be produced.
 A Scotch Whiskey, for example, must be produced in Scotland using water and malted barley.

 “Straight” American whiskeys must be distilled at no more than 80% ABV (160 US proof) and placed into the barrel to age at no more than 62.5% ABV (125 proof), then bottled at no less than 50% alcohol by volume (100 proof).
 A straight whiskey is one that has a grain type, so it is a rye whiskey, bourbon whiskey, corn whiskey, malt whiskey, or wheat whiskey.